By Peter Van Aulen, Esq.

 If the parties are not successful in settling the economic parts of their case (alimony, child support, equitable distribution and attorney fees) at the Early Settlement Panel (which is a mandatory proceeding where the parties present their case in front of 2 or 3 impartial divorce attorneys who give a non-binding suggestion of how to settle their case), they are required to pick a mediator to conduct economic mediation.
 According to Court Rule 1:40-5 (H), if the parties can not agree on a mediator the Judge will appoint one.
 The mediator will donate two hours of his/her time.
 After the free two hours the parties can choose to continue with mediation and pay the mediator at his/her hourly rate.
 The parties will split said cost in accordance with the Mediation Order signed by the Judge which is usually a 50/50 split.
 The parties are required to provide the mediator tax returns, Case Information Statements, appraisal reports and early settlement panel statements.
 Also said rule states that parties are to mediate in good faith.
 If the parties come to an agreement, the mediator will draft a letter containing the terms of the settlement.
 This letter is used by one of the party’s attorneys to draft the Marital Settlement Agreement.
 Mediation is an important step in the divorce process.
 It is important that you are represented by an experienced divorce lawyer.
-Call Peter Van Aulen today for a free consultation.
+Call Peter Van Aulen today for a free 30 minute in office consultation.